ZaPOP Media Terms and Conditions:

 - Other on-shelf devices – one brand per media type per category.

-- Where ZaPOP is to print the media, artwork must be delivered directly to ZaPOP at least 5 (five) weeks prior to the campaign’s commencement date.
+Where ZaPOP is to print the media, artwork must be delivered directly to ZaPOP at least 5 (five) weeks prior to the campaign’s commencement.
+For Product Innovation, artwork must be delivered directly to ZaPOP 8 weeks prior to the start date of the campaign.
+This period might have to be extended depending on the complexity of the design required.
 ZaPOP reserves the right to accept/reject artwork that was not delivered on time.

 - Any cancellation must be given via a letter of reason.
 The associated cancellation fees on contracts are as follows:

 - 15% (fifteen percent) of the contract value of all contracted months on which more than 6 (six) calendar months’ notice was given.